Countdown (supermarket): Operations

-As of September 2018 there are a total of 180 Countdown supermarkets operating throughout the North and South Islands of New Zealand.
+As of September 2018, there were a total of 180 Countdown supermarkets operating throughout the North and South Islands of New Zealand.

 Major store operations are handled in Woolworths NZ's head office in Mangere, Auckland.
 The stores are divided in between 10 areas.
 Each area has an Area Manager (or Group Manager as they are sometimes called), and all areas are supported by a National Operations Manager.
 Previously, the areas were split into North and South regions, with 5 areas each.

 Pricing and specials are divided into two regions: North Island and South Island.
 Internally, the North Island region is further subdivided into two sub-divisions: Upper and Lower.

-Countdown also provides New Zealand wide online grocery delivery (excluding Waiheke Island) services through its online grocery shop.
+Countdown also provides New Zealand wide online grocery delivery services through its online grocery shop.

-"New Generation" Countdowns - those that have been built or refurbished since mid-2008 - have 30% of their retail floor space dedicated to fresh foods, a wider range of products than older Countdown stores (up to 30,000 items), and heating and refrigeration systems that are more energy-efficient and sustainable than older Countdown stores.
+"New Generation" Countdowns – those that have been built or refurbished since mid-2008 – have 30% of their retail floor space dedicated to fresh foods, a wider range of products than older Countdown stores (up to 30,000 items), and heating and refrigeration systems that are more energy-efficient and sustainable than older Countdown stores.

 Logistics

 All grocery items and general merchandise is supplied to stores through one of four distribution centres: at the head office in Auckland (National DC), one in Wiri (Upper North Island DC), in Palmerston North (Lower North Island), and in Christchurch (South Island).
 Deliveries are made daily to stores.

 Chilled and frozen goods are supplied to stores by third party logistics operator Versacold.
-They operate three distribution centers in Auckland, Palmerston North and Christchurch, and deliver to stores daily.
+They operate three distribution centres in Auckland, Palmerston North and Christchurch, and deliver to stores daily.

 Produce is supplied to stores by third party Freshmax.
-Fruit and vegetables from across New Zealand and the world are sent to the three distribution centers in Auckland, Wellington, and Christchurch, where they are shipped to stores daily.
+Fruit and vegetables from across New Zealand and the world are sent to the three distribution centres in Auckland, Wellington, and Christchurch, where they are shipped to stores daily.
 However, only certain stores receive a Sunday delivery.

 In recent years, Countdown has moved away from having on-site butcheries and have moved to centralized facilities.
 Cabinet Ready Meat (CRM: pre-cut and pre-packed meat) is supplied to non-butchery stores from a central plant in Auckland.
 Due to the complications of logistics in shipping CRM to the South Island, all South Island Countdowns have retained their butcheries.